rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 > - As a best practice, terraform recommends using `provisioners` as last
 >   resort.
 Wherever possible, use resource arguments natively available i.e.
 >   userdata for AWS, metadata for GCP, etc for running startup scripts.

+## Taint and Untaint

+Terraform marks the resource as tainted if a resource creation fails and will try to create teh resource on next subsequent `terraform apply`.
+There will be cases when resource creation fails due to some issues such as provisioner block issue.